splunk/splunk-operator/docs/Install.md

 ## Install operator to watch multiple namespace

-if user want to manager multiple namespaces, then they can set `WATCH_NAMESPACE` field to all those namespaces , names should be comma (,) seperated. example
+If user wants to manage multiple namespaces, they must add the namespaces to the WATCH_NAMESPACE field, with each namespace separated by a comma (,). example

 ```
 apiVersion: v1